jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Our application is going to tie all three of our iControl LX extensions, TrustedDevices, TrustedProxy, and TrustedExtensions, from our previous exercises together into one simplified API user experience.

-We are going to define a `Deployment` of BIG-IPs.
+We are going to define a `deployment` of BIG-IPs.
 Each deployment will have an `id` and `name` attribute to help us identify them.
-A `Deployment` will also have a list of BIG-IP targets to establish trust.
-Our `Deployment` will allow you to input a list of `url` attributes for iControl LX extensions which will be downloaded to our services, uploaded to the `Deployment's` BIG-IP targets, and installed.
-Once a `Deployment` is created, anyone can use either the `/api/deployments/{deploymentId}/proxy/` or the `/api/devices/{deviceId}/proxy/` API endpoints to issue iControl REST calls to our trusted BIG-IP devices.
+A `deployment` will also have a list of BIG-IP targets to establish trust.
+Our `deployment` will allow you to input a list of `url` attributes for iControl LX extensions which will be downloaded to our services, uploaded to the `deployment's` BIG-IP targets, and installed.

+Once a `deployment` is created, anyone can use either the `/api/deployments/{deploymentId}/proxy/{iControlRestURIEndpoint}` or the `/api/devices/{deviceId}/proxy/{iControlRestURIEndpoint}` API endpoints to issue iControl REST calls to our trusted BIG-IP devices as the TMOS Administrator role on the BIG-IP.
+These calls can be done without authentication or authorization.

-In our application, we've decided that no authentication or roles are requires to issue iControl REST requests to trusted BIG-IPs through either the `/api/deployments/{deploymentId}` or `/api/devices/{deviceId}` API endpoints.
-It's not what you would want to do in real life, but it's making the point that the concern for TMOS secured access is provided by integrating our application with the API Services Gateway!
+In our application, we've decided that no authentication or roles are requires to issue iControl REST requests to trusted BIG-IPs.
+It is not what you would do in real life, but it's making the point that the concern for TMOS secured access is provided by integrating our application with the API Services Gateway.
+Application Middleware or sidecar proxies can be added to our ecosystem of sevices to properly restrict access to roles defined within the ecosystem, not TMOS.

 The various models and objects defined in our OpenAPI schema for our application can be examined here: